 When I first saw Hades featured on a Nintendo direct indie showcase, I was admittedly unenthusiastic.
 The images shown reeked of shovelware.
 It didn’t strike me as ingenious.
-I think I spammed the fast-forward icon on the video footage, if I’m being honest.
+I spammed fast-forward on the video footage, if I’m being honest.

 Once the game dropped, Reddit communities raved about how we entered the golden age of roguelikes and roguelites.
-I was half convinced these words had little meaning other than being buzzwords for an ugly game with a low budget trying to pass off as an indie gem.
+I convinced myself these words were meaninless buzzwords for an ugly game with a low budget trying to pass off as an indie gem.

-“Roguelike, roguelike, roguelike” the gaming community continued to chant – it felt more to me like it was cult-like.
+“Roguelike, roguelike, roguelike,” the gaming community continued to chant.
+To me, it felt more like a cult-like.

 When Hades first went on sale, literal hell broke loose.
-I could swear I had missed out on some elusive meta shift on Reddit.
-Like I missed out on the trendy new circlejerk, ranting and raving about the new hidden gem that [INSERT NAME]’s wife boyfriend introduced them to.
+I could swear I missed out on an elusive internet meta shift.
+Like I missed out on the trendy new circlejerk, ranting and raving about the new hidden gem that [INSERT NAME]’s wife boyfriend brought home.
 Comment sections were flooded with endless repetitions of:

 Still, if you haven’t played a roguelite, those words don’t necessarily mean anything to you.
 Even if you have, you may not know.
 Is it just some word that spawned into the scene recently?
 Super niche sub-sub-sub genres like “walking sim” or “Musou”.
 Where do people even come up with these names?
 Well, you’re in luck.
 I have a bit of a feel-good special lined up to explain exactly that.